- Diese Veranstaltung hat bereits stattgefunden.

 The Geography of Hate exhibition which includes a showcase of objects, performance videos, a documentary, and an immersive projection work was curated by Arijit Bhattacharyya (Artist, Curator and Activist) and Sujatro Ghosh.
 It will be on show in Oyoun's tower from the start of the EMBODIED ARTS FESTIVAL for two months.
 Information about how to visit in person will be available soon.

-This event will take place on zoom, please register here.
-The zoom discussion will be live-streamed on Oyoun's online platforms - Youtube, Vimeo and Facebook.
+This event will take place on zoom, you can register here.
+The zoom discussion will be live-streamed on Oyoun's online platforms - YouTube, Vimeo and Facebook.

 Contact us at firstname.lastname@example.org if you have any questions.

 Curators, artists and cultural practitioners have been exploring identities, belonging and embodied memories through diasporic, decolonial and queer perspectives as part of Oyoun’s first curatorial focus: EMBODIED TEMPORALITIES.
 The outcomes, encounters and queries will be presented and celebrated during the EMBODIED ARTS FESTIVAL from 8th - 18th April.
 View all events here.